 We sat on a wall for a disconsolate swig from the water bottle.
-Our plan was to cut across on a road to the trusty GR46, and get to Treignac that way, but then we noticed what looked like a better way, a track going from the highway junction to the GR.
+Our plan was to cut across on a road to the trusty GR46, and get to Treignac that way, but then we noticed what looked like a shorter way, a track going to the highway and then to the GR.

-We did not pay sufficient attention to the contour lines on the map.
+This was a big mistake, as we did not pay attention to the contour lines on the map.

 As with all things, it passed eventually, but there was not much enjoyment in it.
 Also, we were sorry to miss what looked like an interesting section of the GR46, along a knife-edged spur.